 Here’s another story that did not become clear from the pedigree charts until I started writing events in story form:

-Andrew Nelson Smith was born on 4 October 1855 in Central College, Ohio to Leon Philip Smith and Catherine Dague.
-The county for this town is uncertain and described in the footnotes.(i) They had previously lost a daughter two years before.
+Andrew Nelson Smith was born on 4 October 1855 in Central College, Ohio, to Leon Philip Smith and Catherine Dague.
+The county for this town is uncertain.
+They had previously lost a daughter two years before.
 Andrew’s birth would have been a great joy to his parents.
 Three years later, his brother Charles Allen Smith was born in August 1858 in Blendon, Franklin County, Ohio.